Finding the Top Financial Advisors in Boca Raton, FL

 Gaines Financial Group, Inc.

-Gaines Financial Group currently holds almost $343 million in assets under management.
-To open a portfolio with the firm, you’d generally need a minimum investment of $500,000.
-According its most recent filings with the SEC, the firm works primarily with individuals who are not high net worth.
-But it also serves high-net-worth clients, along with their related estates, trusts and other accounts, as well as businesses.
+Gaines Financial Group, Inc. is a fee-based firm requiring a minimum investment of $500,000.
+According its most recent filings with the SEC, the firm works primarily with individuals who do not have high net worths and high-net-worth clients, as well as pension and profit sharing plans, and corporations.

-The firm earns its fees solely from the services it provides to you.
+The firm earns its fees from the services it provides to you.
 However, some of its employees may be affiliated with broker-dealers.
 Through this arrangement, they may earn commissions by selling specific investment products in their individual capacity.
+This is a conflict of interest but the advisors must always act in the best interest of the client.

 Gaines Financial Group Background